lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 ---
 ## Tools

-* https://carto.com/ CartoDB has been renamed Carto and is even more streamlined.
-Runs as a service, only 250mb free.
+* https://carto.com/ Web maps as a service, only 250mb free.
 * https://knightlab.northwestern.edu/projects/  - nice and easy javascripts for embedding complex maps in web pages.
 * http://pixelmap.amcharts.com/ - Simple and fun pixel map editor
 * http://systemapic.com/ - Innovative UiO based beta, for sharing and publishing geodata on and to the web